How to Accept Cryptocurrency Payments as a Business

 Many popular solutions, like Coinbase and BitPay, have both wallet and gateway functionality.

 You will need a crypto wallet to collect or store cryptocurrency.
-You do not need a separate one if you plan on using a gateway to transfer the funds from your sales into US dollars or similar currency before depositing them into your business checking account.
+You do not need a separate crypto wallet if you plan on using a gateway to transfer the funds from your sales into US dollars or similar currency before depositing them into your business checking account.

 There are three kinds of crypto wallets; you can use one or multiple:

-- Hosted wallets: This is an “out-of-the-box” solution that requires minimal setup and technical skill.
+Hosted wallets are “out-of-the-box” solutions that require minimal setup and technical skill.
 As such, it’s also the most common type of crypto wallet and a great entry-level option.

-- Who is responsible for security: Merchant.
-Hardware wallets are the most secure way to maintain your crypto wallet, but it requires possessing a physical device that you’ll have to keep track of and store securely
+Hardware wallets are the most secure way to maintain your crypto wallet, but it requires possessing a physical device that you’ll have to keep track of and store securely.

 Some of the most popular crypto wallet platforms include: